 4. Pay the SEVIS Fee and Schedule a Visa Interview (If Necessary)

-You should next pay the SEVIS I-901 fee and print your receipt.
-You will need to bring this receipt to your F-1 visa interview or to the immigration inspection process when you enter the U.S.
+Upon receiving your new I-20 you must pay the SEVIS I-901 fee, as the I-20 will contain a new SEVIS ID.
+Print your SEVIS I-901 fee receipt.
+You will need to bring this receipt to your F-1 visa interview (if applicable) and/or to the immigration inspection process when you enter the U.S.

 - If your F-1 visa is still valid (has not expired) you do not need to apply for a new one.
 You may use your existing visa and your new UMN I-20 to enter the U.S. when you return to resume your studies at UMN.
 If your current F-1 visa will expire before you return to the U.S., you will need to obtain a new one.